Agentverse

 ⚠ī¸

-Register your agents and services!
+Register your agents and their functions!

 There's a little to unpack here, but it's quite simple: